 During the candidate's licensure program, faculty members and school-based supervisors retain the right to issue a warning flag to a candidate who engages in behavior that the faculty member feels would jeopardize the candidate's ability to successfully fulfill the responsibilities of a professional educator.
 The behavior necessitating a red flag may be an academic issue or an issue that indicates the candidate does not possess the dispositions Marietta College has identified as being essential for effective teachers.
-These dispositions and related behaviors that may necessitate are described in the Educator Disposition Assessment, which will be completed in each Education course.
+These dispositions and related behaviors that may necessitate a red flag are listed below.